Russell Myers: Broom-Hilda

 The idea for Broom-Hilda originally came from writer Elliott Caplin, brother of cartoonist Al Capp, who described the character to Myers.
 Myers designed the characters and wrote the scripts.
 Caplin acted as Myers' business agent and submitted Broom-Hilda to the Chicago Tribune Syndicate where it was accepted.
 The first strip was published on 19 April 1970.

 Personal

 Russell and Marina Myers married in 1964 and lived in the Kansas City area until moving to Grants Pass, Oregon.
 The Myers family includes son Stewart and daughter Rosie.
 As Russell Myers noted, "We live in Oregon with seven dogs, three horses, and a pond full of koi and grow moss on our north sides.
 His hobbies include reading, collecting old cars, and hanging out at our local Saturday night dirt track, where I sponsor a car and wish I was brave enough to drive."

 Awards

 Myers received the 1975 National Cartoonists Society's Best Humor Strip Award.

+In 2024, Myers received a Gold Key from the National Cartoonists Society, which is awarded by unanimous vote of the NCS Board of Directors.
+The Gold Key honors the recipient as a National Cartoonists Society Hall of Fame member.